RunestoneInteractive/httlads/_sources/MovieData/pandas_kungfu.rst

     import pandas as pd
     import numpy as np

+We are providing you with data for this exercise that comes from The `Movie Database <https://www.themoviedb.org/documentation/api>`_.
+To create this lesson we used the TMDb API but our book is not endorsed or certified by TMDb.
+Their API also provides access to data on many additional movies, actors and actresses, crew members, and TV shows.

 Then we load the data from a local file and checkout the data:

 .. code:: ipython3